The countdown has begun and in JUST 50 days, our decimal coinage will celebrate its 50th anniversary!

 Best of luck hunting down all the definitive 50ps from your change!

 There are currently 21 different definitive 50p coin designs to be found in your daily change.
-Your mission is to collect all of them before the anniversary on the 14th October.
+Your mission is to collect all of them from your change.

 Definitive 50p coins

 The mintage chart below shows how many of each UK definitive 50p coin is currently in circulation.

 The rarest definitive 50p is the 2017 Royal Shield, so make sure you keep your eyes peeled and check the dates on your Royal Shield 50ps on the hunt for this coin.